Flames Surround Island Monastery As Fires Rage In Greece - UrduPoint

 Firefighters were also battling a blaze near Athens, while flames threatened Olympia, the birthplace of the Olympic Games where the mayor pleaded for back-up.

-"We're waging a battle of the titans!" deputy minister for civil protection Nikos Hardalias told a press conference.
-"The hardest is still to come."
-On Evia, huge flames leapt up from the forest, visible from the sea in what firefighters said was a difficult blaze to control on an island of rolling hills with little visibility.
+On Evia, huge flames leapt up from the forest, visible from afar in what firefighters said was a difficult blaze to control on an island of rolling hills with little visibility.

 Three monks from Saint David Monastery had refused to leave, firefighters said, adding that everyone else had been evacuated from the villages nearby.

-Police told AFP they would force the monks to evacuate if their lives were in danger.
+Police told AFP they would force the monks to evacuate if their life was in danger.

-Around 85 people gathered on a beach and were evacuated on five boats.

-Some 100 firefighters backed by seven helicopters and water-bombing planes were mobilised to fight the fire, civil protection officers said.
+Locals had gathered on a beach and were due to be evacuated by boat, while 100 firefighters, two helicopters and four water-bombing planes were mobilised.

 But Dimitris Vourdanos, deputy governor of the region, said that "we are completely unable to intervene by air or by land".